natashajoann/Portfolio/_posts/2001-08-12-bogota-my-home-away-from-home.md

 date: 2001-08-12 00:00:00
 ---

-\*originally written for and posted on [Zocalo Public Square](https://www.zocalopublicsquare.org/2015/08/12/bogota-my-home-away-from-home/chronicles/where-i-go/){: target="_blank"}
+<span class="partial-highlight-mint">*originally written for and posted on <a target="_blank" href="https://www.zocalopublicsquare.org/2015/08/12/bogota-my-home-away-from-home/chronicles/where-i-go/">Zocalo Public Square</a></span>

 &nbsp;
+{: .clear-images-paragraph}

 After finishing seventh grade, I found myself at the Tom Bradley International Terminal at LAX, where my mother put me on a plane headed to Bogot&aacute;, Colombia.